luoyesiqiu/dpt-shell/README.md

                            - x86_64
  -f,--package-file <arg>   Need to protect android package(*.apk, *.aab)
                            file.
+ -K,--keep-classes         Keeping some classes in the package can improve
+                           the app's startup speed to a certain extent, but it is not supported by some application packages.
  -l,--noisy-log            Open noisy log.
  -o,--output <arg>         Output directory for protected package.
  -r,--rules-file <arg>     Rules file for class names that will not be